Stenodyon/Rogue-Survivor-Alpha-9/README.md

 Rogue Survivor Linux
 ====================
-Rogue Survivor game original source code from 2012 adapted to run on linux (does not work yet).
+Rogue Survivor game original source code from 2012 adapted to run on linux.
+It compiles and run on my machine (XUbuntu 14.04) but I have not tested it extensively yet.

 WHAT IS THIS